10 Top-Rated Day Trips from Perth, Australia

 To pack all the highlights of the region into one day, the Pinnacles Desert 4WD Day Trip from Perth is a great option.
 This 11.5-hour tour also includes an exhilarating desert sandboarding adventure and a visit to Caversham Wildlife Park, where you can get up close to koalas and kangaroos.

-8 Shoalwater Bay: Dolphins, Sea Lions, and Penguins
+8. Shoalwater Bay: Dolphins, Sea Lions, and Penguins

 The Swim with Dolphins Day Trip from Perth is a great way to see some of the wildlife.
 A professional guide, snorkel equipment, and light lunch are included.

-9 Wave Rock
+9. Wave Rock

-From here, a ten-minute stroll on well-marked trails takes you to Hippo's Yawn, another bizarrely-shaped rock formation with more great photo opportunities.
+From here, a 10-minute stroll on well-marked trails takes you to Hippo's Yawn, another bizarrely-shaped rock formation with more great photo opportunities.
 After this, you can hop back in your car for a 15-kilometer drive to The Humps, Precambrian granite domes, and Mulka's Cave, an eroded granite boulder.
-Bring a flashlight to see the ancient aboriginal handprints on its surface.
+Bring a flashlight to see the ancient Aboriginal handprints on its surface.

 The best way to see all the top sites in one day is on the Wave Rock and Aboriginal Cultural Tour from Perth.
 This full-day tour includes a visit to the old township of York in the Avon Valley, followed by stops at all the key attractions and rock formations, including Hippo's Yawn, Wave Rock, and the sacred aboriginal site of Gnamma Holes.
 You can learn all about the attractions from your expert guide, and the tour includes a country-style lunch, entrance fees, and hotel pickup and drop-off.

-10 Whale Watching Cruise, Hillarys Boat Harbour
+10. Whale Watching Cruise, Hillarys Boat Harbour

-Address: 86 Southside Drive, Hillarys Boat Harbour
+Address: 86 Southside Drive, Hillarys Boat Harbour, Western Australia